 Selenium – A handful of Brazil nuts will give you more than your RDA for selenium.
 Selenium defends against oxidative stress, boosts immunity, and supports blood flow and heart health.

 Vitamin D – Vitamin D has been shown to increase absorption of magnesium.
 Twenty minutes a day in the sun (not through a window) or take your daily cod liver oil.
-Vitamin D supplementation isn’t recommended as it can lead to kidney stones or bone fractures.
+Vitamin D supplementation isn’t recommended as it can lead to kidney stones.

-Vitamin K2 – Found in some fermented foods, grass-fed animal products, some cheeses like Brie and Gouda, vitamin K2 works with magnesium, calcium, and vitamin D to keep the body balanced.
+Vitamin K2 – Found in natto, some cheeses like Brie and Gouda, and emu oil, vitamin K2 works with magnesium, calcium, and vitamin D to keep the body balanced.

 Potassium – Magnesium and potassium work in tandem to regulate electrolytes in the blood and cells.
-Find it in dark leafy greens, potatoes, squash, fish, avocados, and bananas.
-Coconut water or this electrolyte drink is probably the best source of potassium!
+White potatoes with skin, avocados, lima beans and sweet potatoes are the highest sources of potassium.

 Additional magnesium resources

 In conclusion, really the best magnesium supplement is the one that you’ll use regularly!

 If you are looking to learn more about magnesium, I highly encourage you to join the Facebook group called Magnesium Advocacy Group led by mineral specialist Morley Robbins.